 Know the rules of the road.

 In Italy, bicycles are considered vehicles and must follow the same traffic rules as cars.
 Make sure you familiarize yourself with the local traffic laws before you start riding.
-For example, in Italy, it's mandatory to wear a helmet while riding a bicycle.
+For example, in Italy, it's strongly recommended to wear a helmet while riding a bicycle (and in some municipalities mandatory for those under 14).
 On tour with Tourissimo, we require all guests to wear a helmet while riding.

 Make yourself visible.